 The key to improving indoor air quality is to eliminate sources of pollution.
 We can achieve this in a number of ways.

 - Bring in fresh air from outdoors with an effective ventilation system.

 - Pollutants and dust can only be trapped by changing filters.

 - Humidity should be maintained.

-- The purpose of the standards set is to provide the necessary building service of providing minimum acceptable indoor air quality.
+- The purpose of the standards set is to provide for minimally acceptable indoor air quality.